 - Minimum of 18 years of age

-- Be able to meet the Personal Appearance and Grooming Standard policy
+- Adherence to Personal Appearance and Grooming Standard policy, including tattoos

 - Minimum monthly requirements

-- 16 hours a month (drills, calls, station duty, community service)
+- 12 hours a month of station duty

 - Attend monthly company meetings